 Drop-down menus or submenus are great for large websites with complicated page hierarchies.
 Displaying a list of item links related to the menu in your header navigation can make finding the right page easier for site visitors.

 Note: Creating submenus is done through the Navigation settings where you can only work with the existing pages.
 Before creating the drop-down menu, you need to create the pages you want to arrange in the menu.

 Here's how you can create a drop-down menu:

-5. Click Submit to confirm the changes.
-Publish the site to view changes online:
+- Click Submit to save.
+Publish the site to view changes online.

-Your pages will return to the main menu, however, if there’s not enough space, they would be automatically moved to the More submenu.
-Learn more about managing More submenu in this tutorial.
+Note: If you relocate all your items to the main menu and there’s not enough space for all the items in the design, they will be automatically moved to the More submenu.
+Learn more about managing More submenu in our Expanding the navigation menu tutorial.